finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 Update portfolio

-Update the definition of a portfolio.
-Note that not all elements of a portfolio definition are  modifiable due to the potential implications for data already stored against the portfolio.
+Update the definition of a particular portfolio.
+Note that not all elements of a portfolio definition are  modifiable due to the potential implications for data already stored.

 ### Example